Enzyme and gene therapy of enzyme defects

 The non-myeloablative conditioning used in this study means that the patients’ bone marrow was not entirely destroyed after harvesting of stem cells.
-Therefore, after treatment, the genetically modified cells co-existed with non-modified ones.104 It is noteworthy that a full 75% of T-lymphocytes in the peripheral blood expressed ADA, while only 5% of the cells in the bone marrow did.
+Therefore, after treatment, the genetically modified cells co-existed with non-modified ones.134 It is noteworthy that a full 75% of mature T-lymphocytes in the peripheral blood expressed ADA, while only 5% of the precursor cells in the bone marrow did.
 This discrepancy is most likely due to the survival advantage of the ADA-expressing T-cells.

-My interpretation of this cautious approach is that the investigators wanted to keep the option of an allogenic bone marrow transplant, in case the gene therapy failed.
+My take on this cautious approach is that the investigators probably wanted to keep the option of an allogenic bone marrow transplant, in case the gene therapy failed.
 Myeloablative conditioning is very aggressive, and it can be used only once on each patient.
 Considering the fairly favorable outcome of this cautious initial experiment, it seems to me that a somewhat more aggressive approach, with a larger number of stem cells being transformed, and with a more intense decimation of the remaining bone marrow in the conditioning phase, is justified.

 Enzyme therapy of lysosomal enzyme defects